Star (Belly album): Release

-Star was released on January 25, 1993 and was an unexpected success.
+Star was released on January 25, 1993, and was an unexpected success.
+Abong departed from the group in May 1993, his role being filled by Gail Greenwood.
 On February 21, 1994, the album was certified Gold by the Recording Industry Association of America for sales of at least 500,000 units.

-The single "Feed the Tree" became a number one hit on the Billboard Modern Rock Tracks chart, as well as a surprise pop hit, peaking at number 95 on the Billboard Hot 100 singles chart in the late spring of 1993.
-The music video for "Feed the Tree" was a smash buzz bin MTV hit, and was nominated for Best Alternative Video VMA and Best New Artist VMA in 1993.
-"Slow Dog" peaked at number 17 on the Modern Rock Tracks chart in the summer of 1993, while "Gepetto" peaked at number 8 in the late fall/winter of 1993, as well as charting on the Billboard Bubbling Under the Hot 100 chart for five weeks in the late fall/winter of 1993.
+The single "Feed the Tree" topped the Billboard Modern Rock Tracks chart in March 1993, and also became a surprise pop hit, peaking at number 95 on the Billboard Hot 100 singles chart.
+The music video for "Feed the Tree" received notable airplay on MTV, culminating in two nominations at the 1993 MTV Video Music Awards for Best New Artist in a Video and Best Alternative Video.
+"Slow Dog" peaked at number 17 on the Modern Rock Tracks chart in May 1993, while "Gepetto" peaked at number eight in November, in addition to reaching number 13 on the Billboard Bubbling Under the Hot 100 chart.